-CSCJ's major areas of expertise include Green Criminology.
+One of CSCJ's major areas of expertise include Green Criminology.

 Dr. Tara O′Connor Shelley and CSU students Andrew Scott and Mike Carvill work with Town Administrator and Chief of Police, Jim Burack on Integrating Community Oriented Policing into the Design of a Police Facility

 CSCJ undergraduate research assistant, Josh Olsen collecting court data with Betty Rangel, Town of Milliken Clerk, for the Milliken Community Court Evaluation.